Raschig–Hooker process

+Comparison to other processes

-The Raschig–Hooker process's ability to make phenol makes it comparable to other methods, such as the Dow and Bayer process, which also converts benzene into phenol.
-In fact, the ability to recycle the hydrogen chloride made the Raschig–Hooker process preferable to the Dow and Bayer process, which requires its sodium chloride product to be converted into chlorine and sodium hydroxide.
-The reaction, however, takes place at very high temperatures in a very acidic environment with hydrogen chloride vapor and therefore the industrial setting must use highly corrosion resistant equipment for the reaction.
+The Raschig–Hooker route to phenol from benzene is comparable to the Dow and Bayer process, which also convert benzene into phenol.
+The recycling of the hydrogen chloride made the Raschig–Hooker process preferable to the Dow and Bayer process, which requires its sodium chloride product to be converted into chlorine and sodium hydroxide.
+The reaction, however, requires very high temperatures in a very acidic environment with hydrogen chloride vapor and therefore the industrial setting must use highly corrosion resistant equipment.
 While the Raschig–Hooker process does recycle the hydrogen chloride it produces, its catalyst experiences carbon deposition and must be frequently regenerated.
-The harsh chemical environment, use of catalysts, and large energy consumption has made it a target for green chemistry alternatives.

 The Raschig–Hooker process suffers from selectivity issues in both steps.
-In the first step, the reaction is only run to 10% to 15% conversion to prevent the second addition of a chlorine atom to the desired chlorobenzene.
+In the first step, the reaction is only run to 10% to 15% conversion to suppress formation of dichlorobenzene.
 Despite this, the overall selectivity of the reaction is 70% to 85%.
-This second addition can be reversed using the Hooker modification, though it is also costly.
+This second addition can be reversed using the Hooker modification, although it is also costly.
 The second step shares the low conversion rate and high selectivity of the first step.
 The small amount conversion per reaction offsets the monetary benefit of recycling the hydrogen chloride due to the large initial cost of the reaction.
 Therefore, the Raschig–Hooker process needed to be run at high concentrations in large reactors to be industrially economical.

 Due to its low productivity, this process is largely unused today.
-As of 1997, every plant in the United States that was using the Raschig–Hooker process has been shut down, though it was still used by some plants in countries such as Argentina, India, Italy, and Poland.
+As of 1997, every plant in the United States that was using the Raschig–Hooker process has been shut down, although it was still used by some plants in countries such as Argentina, India, Italy, and Poland.
 Rather than using the Raschig–Hooker process, some companies use the Hock or cumene process, which instead synthesizes acetone and phenol from benzene and propylene.
 This preferred process has dominated the market, especially as acetone is also a highly desired substance.

+History

+The oxychlorination of benzene was patented by Friedrich Raschig, a German chemist and politician, known for the Raschig process, the Olin Raschig process and the Raschig ring.
+He first begun to use this reaction in 1891 in order to manufacture phenol.
+The reaction of chlorobenzene with steam to give phenol was discovered by Meyer and Bergiusin in 1914.